OpenFAST/openfast/docs/source/install/index.rst

 Running OpenFAST with docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-OpenFAST is avilable to be run on docker starting with version 3.5.3.
+OpenFAST is available to be run on docker starting with version 3.5.3.
 Three approaches are shared below.

 Using a docker image from Docker hub
 ------------------------------------